Kitware/kwcoco/README.rst

 The CocoDatset API Grouped by Functinoality
 -------------------------------------------

-The following are grouped attribute/method names of a kwcoco.CocoDataset.
+The following are grouped attribute/method names of a ``kwcoco.CocoDataset``.
 See the in-code documentation for further details.

 .. code:: python